modernization

 The Situation

-TVH Parts operates one of the largest B2B e-commerce platforms in the industrial parts sector, processing tens of thousands of orders daily and driving 1.2 billion in annual revenue.
-The frontend had grown organically over years within a large NX monorepo, accumulating technical debt that was becoming a barrier to growth.
+TVH Parts runs one of the largest B2B e-commerce platforms in the industrial parts sector: tens of thousands of orders daily, 1.2 billion in annual revenue.
+The platform had grown to a scale where it needed dedicated, specialized frontend leadership.
+TVH brought us in to provide it.

 The Result